Top Dog Choice

 6. "She fights with dogs she used to play with"

-Hormonal changes that modify social status in groups.
+Hormonal changes modify social status within groups.
 Frequent between same-sex dogs in multi-dog households.

 7. "He is checking out of training"

-Transient loss of motivation.
-Likely a mix of cognitive fatigue, hormones, and brain reorganization.
-Persist, but adjust: shorter sessions, higher-value rewards, end sessions before frustration.
+Transient loss of motivation: likely a combination of cognitive fatigue, hormones, and brain reorganization.
+Persist, but adjust: shorter sessions, higher-value rewards, end before frustration sets in.

 The most expensive mistake: giving up now